omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 ### Designers are also poor at incremental design

 Designers have similar challenges with incremental delivery.
 To design something well, you have to think about the end state.
-So designers will tend to produce artifacts that represent the end state you are working towards.
+So designers will produce artifacts that represent the end state you are working towards.

 This is necessary.
 Designers need to do the work to think about the end state.
 But this further biases your delivery towards the monolithic.
 It is a trap!